srjefers/spark-workshop/exercises/spark-sql-exercise-Pivoting-on-Multiple-Columns.md

 # Exercise: Pivoting on Multiple Columns

-The exercise is to pivot a dataset on multiple columns.
+Write a structured query that pivots a dataset on multiple columns.
 Since `pivot` aggregation allows for a single column only, find a solution to pivot on two or more columns.

+Protip™: Use `RelationalGroupedDataset.pivot` and `Dataset.join` operators

 Module: **Spark SQL**